AlexTatarnikov/survey_app/README.md

 #### API Documentation

-* You can check API documentation on your local machine http://localhost:3000/api/docs
+* You can check API documentation on your local machine http://localhost:3000/api/docs or at https://survey-app-sample.herokuapp.com/api/docs

 #### Notes